Jean Henri Lhuillier: Career

-He is the President and CEO of PJ Lhuillier, Inc., Cebuana Lhuillier Insurance Solutions, Cebuana Lhuillier Services Corp., Cebuana Lhuillier Financial Corp., Cebuana Lhuillier Rural Bank, Inc., Cebuana Lhuillier Foundation, Inc., Cebuana Lhuillier Marketing Services, Inc., Cebuana Lhuillier Microbusiness, Inc., Cintrée Management Services, Inc., Just Jewels Diamonds Boutique Corporation, Le Soleil De Boracay Resort, Inc., Networld Capital Ventures, Inc., Pawncare Services, Corp., P & EL Realty Corp., P.J.
-Lhuillier Development Corp., PJL Corporate Centre, Inc., PJL Leisure, Inc., PJL Ventures, Inc., Riche Gould Real Estate, Inc., and Verité Pawn Corp..
+Jean Henri is the President and CEO of PJ Lhuillier, Inc., Cebuana Lhuillier Insurance Solutions, Cebuana Lhuillier Services Corp., Cebuana Lhuillier Financial Corp., Cebuana Lhuillier Rural Bank Inc., Cebuana Lhuillier Foundation, Inc., Cebuana Lhuillier Marketing Services Inc., Cebuana Lhuillier Microbusiness Inc., Cintrée Management Services Inc., Just Jewels Diamonds Boutique Corporation, Le Soleil De Boracay Resort Inc., Networld Capital Ventures Inc., Pawncare Services Corp., P & EL Realty Corp., P.J.
+Lhuillier Development Corp., PJL Corporate Centre Inc., PJL Leisure Inc., PJL Ventures Inc., Riche Gould Real Estate Inc., and Verité Pawn Corp.

 He is the current Director and Chairman of the Board of Global Restaurant Concepts, the Philippine franchise holder of California Pizza Kitchen, Ihop Restaurant, Applebee’s, Morelli's Gelato, and Gyu-Kaku.

-He is also the Director of Enderun Colleges, Inc., DFNN Inc., Falcor Heli Solutions Philippines, Inc., HatchAsia, Inc., iWave, Inc., and Next Ideas, Inc..
+He is also the Director of Enderun Colleges, Inc., DFNN Inc., Falcor Heli Solutions Philippines, Inc., HatchAsia, Inc., iWave, Inc., and Next Ideas, Inc.

 Jean Henri is the current President of the Chamber of Pawnbrokers of the Philippines, Inc. (CPPI) and of the Board of Director of the Association of Philippine Private Remittance Service Companies, Inc. (APRISE).
 He is also an Advisory Board Member of the School of Economics and Business Administration of the St. Mary’s College of California.

 He is also a commander of the 101st Auxiliary Squadron of the Philippine Coast Guard since 2005.
 He is also a member of the Young Presidents' Organization, the Philippine Chamber of Commerce & Industry, the American Management Association, the National Pawnbrokers' Association (USA), the Chain des Rotisseurs, the Green Hotels Association, the Project Management Institute (USA), the Institute for Supply Management (USA), the Public Relations Society of Americas, the St. Mary's College Alumni Association, the Direct Marketing Association (USA), and the International Association of Human Resource Information Management (USA).

 He has recently become a member of the ASHOKA Innovators for the Public, the Paul Harris Society (Rotary Foundation of Rotary Int'l) and, a co-sponsor of the Lhuillier-Hess Scholarship, Wharton School of the University of Pennsylvania.
 He is also a Melvin Jones Fellow of the Lions Club International Foundation and a George F. Hixson Fellow of the Kiwanis Children’s Fund.